A Mom's Fear: Why doesn't my Baby love me?

 Can Babies reject their Mothers?

 It’s not typical for a baby to reject its mother unless the mother neglects to care for the baby.
-In this situation, your baby could develop a condition known as Reactive Attachment Disorder (RAD).
-But, sometimes, it might seem like your baby doesn’t like you because of how you interpret their behaviors.
+In this situation, your baby could develop a condition known as Reactive Attachment Disorder (RAD), per the Mayo Clinic.
+Far more often, though, a tired, tender mama is misreading normal newborn behavior as rejection.

 It’s important to remember your baby isn’t capable of forming an opinion of you as an older child or adult would.
 If you feel like your baby is rejecting you, it’s not because they don’t like you.
 But, it could be because they don’t know you.